CSCfi/fairdata-metax/docs/api/v2/datasets.rst

 Retrieve minimal valid dataset template
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The API ``GET /rpc/datasets/get_minimal_dataset_template`` returns a valid minimal dataset, that can be used as-is to create a dataset into Metax.
+PAS template can be fetched with type ``enduser_pas``.

 .. code-block:: python